 Temperature: Preservatives are often only stable and effective up to a certain temperature.
 Looking again at Leucidal Liquid, this preservative is stable up to 140°F. This means, if your cosmetic formulation requires heating, it will need to be cooled down below 140°F before Leucidal Liquid is added.

 Solubility: Preservatives are water-soluble, oil-soluble or both.
 They may also be soluble in alcohols and glycols.
 This is important to note when choosing the preservative that’s right for your formulation.

 Testing: In order to ensure your product is properly preserved, your product must undergo microbial testing.
 This is a necessary step if you’re planning to sell products that contain water.

 How To Avoid Using Preservatives

 There are a few ways to forego preservatives altogether.
 One way is to make anhydrous products that don’t include water or water-soluble ingredients.
-Examples of anhydrous products would be roll-ons, diluted essential oil blends, balms, scrubs and simple body butters.
-Anhydrous ingredients include butters, carrier oils, essential oils and waxes.
-You can also make small batches of products, refrigerate them and use them within a week.
+Examples of anhydrous products would be roll-ons, diluted essential oil blends, balms, scrubs, beard oil and simple body butters.
+Anhydrous ingredients include butters (shea, mango, cocoa), carrier oil (Coconut, Rosehip, Argan), pure essential oils (Oregano essential oil, Tea Tree essential oil) and waxes (soy, beeswax, carnauba).